-Carbohydrates are essential macronutrients that give our bodies energy.
-However, many foods that are high in carbohydrates, like pastas, potatoes, and rice, also tend to be higher in calories.
-One easy way to enjoy your favorite foods without sacrificing health goals is to swap higher-calorie ingredients for low-calorie veggies.
+Carbohydrates are essential macronutrients.
+However, many foods that are high in carbohydrates, like pastas, potatoes, and rice tend to be higher in calories.
+Try enjoying your favorite foods with these lower-calorie swaps.

 Never Miss a Beat!